AshBC91/CCC-projects-portfolio/CSCS2420_Java/AntColony/Ant_Research.md

 •	Queens: reproductive females that are fully winged (alate) in most species but can be short-winged or wingless in other species.
 According to species, one or several mated queens reproduce in a colony.
 They have a lifespan of up to 25 years (and even more in the laboratory).
 Queens are dealate after mating.
 •	Workers: non-reproductive (sterile) females that are always wingless.
 They form the bulk of individuals within a colony, and typically live one or a few years.
 In a proportion of species, virgin workers can lay haploid eggs (destined to be males) in orphaned colonies.
 Several genera have workers that completely lack ovaries.
 •	Males: fully winged (mostly), short-winged or wingless (in a few species).
 They are generally present within a colony for only a short time each year and typically live a few weeks, dying very soon after mating.

+There are three terminologies used to differentiate between the casts, gyne for queen, ergates for workers, and aner for males; the aner terminology is no longer in use.

 Queens (gyne):
 •	Winged/alate